trishmapow/ibus-german/README.md

 (forked from the lovely [ibus-uniemoji](https://github.com/salty-horse/ibus-uniemoji) project)

-This simple input method for [ibus](https://github.com/ibus/ibus) allows you to autocomplete German words and view definitions provided by dict.cc.
+This simple input method for [ibus](https://github.com/ibus/ibus) allows you to autocomplete German words and phrases (by typing in English or German) and view definitions provided by dict.cc.
 Word type, gender and both English and German tags are displayed when available.

 ![Example usage](/example.gif?raw=true)